The Enemy of the World

 Me: Well, she does have a very nice arse.

-Sue quickly picks up on just how atypical the episode is.
+Sue notices just how atypical this episode is.

 Sue: This is very James Bond.
 I wonder what it looked like when they blew that helicopter up.
 That is frustrating.
 The photo looks nice, though.

-Sue: Is Salamander the Master scheming under an assumed name?
+Sue: Is Salamander really the Master, scheming under an assumed name?
 Or am I jumping the gun again?

-When Salamander eventually shows his face, Sue can’t believe her ears.
+When Salamander shows his face, Sue can’t believe her ears.

 The secret police turn up and the Doctor is forced to impersonate his way out of trouble.
-It should be a tense moment but Sue is in hysterics when the Doctor comes out with a Mexican accent that sounds even worse than Salamander’s!
+It should be a tense cliffhanger, but Sue’s in hysterics because the Doctor’s Mexican accent is even worse than Salamander’s!

 Episode 2

 Sue: The Doctor shouldn’t wear a frilly shirt.
 In fact, now that I think about it, nobody should wear a frilly shirt.
-He reminds me of Al Pacino in Scarface.
+And he reminds me of Al Pacino in Scarface.
 “Say hello to my little friend!”

 Sue can’t stop laughing.
-It doesn’t matter how evil, corrupt or villainous Salamander acts, every time Troughton opens his mouth, Sue is in stitches.
-She finds it especially hilarious that he ends every other sentence with an upbeat “huh?”.
+It doesn’t matter how evil, corrupt or villainous Salamander acts, every time Troughton opens his mouth, she’s in stitches.
+She finds it especially hilarious that he ends every other sentence with an upbeat, “Huh?”

 Sue: It’s Inspector Clouseau meets Speedy Gonzales.
 This is supposed to be funny, isn’t it?

-Jamie and Victoria manage to infiltrate Salamander’s inner-retinue by going under cover.
+Jamie and Victoria infiltrate Salamander’s inner-retinue by going under cover.

-Sue: This is too weird for me to keep up with it.
+Sue: This is too weird for me to keep up with.
 There are too many people, too many locations and too many accents.
 I feel like I’m being bludgeoned to death by accents.
-And what is it with the Doctor and evil doubles again?
-They just can’t leave that plot alone, can they?
+And what is it with the Doctor and evil doubles?
+They can’t leave that plot alone, can they?
 Oh, was that the cliffhanger?
 That wasn’t very exciting.

 Episode 3

-After we perform our ‘real episode dance’, we settle down to watch Salamander cheerfully blackmailing anyone he happens to bump into.
+After performing our real episode dance, we settle down to watch Salamander cheerfully blackmailing everyone he bumps into.

 Sue: He’s the Mexican Rebekah Brooks.

-The rebels’ contact on the inside is Denes, the Controller of the Central European Zone, but he has been usurped and he is currently being held captive in – wait for it – a security corridor.
-Sue isn’t impressed, to put it mildly.
+The rebels’ contact on the inside is Denes, Controller of the Central European Zone, but he’s currently being held captive in – wait for it – a security corridor.

-Me: The Monoids would have locked Denes up down here.
+Me: The Monoids would have locked Denes up here instead.

-And Griffin the Chef proves to be a bit of a taskmaster.
+And Griffin proves to be a bit of a taskmaster.

 Sue: It’s the Australian Hell’s Kitchen.